usnistgov/800-63-3/sp800-63-3/cover.md

 **FAL3** - Requires the subscriber to present proof of possession of a cryptographic key referenced in the assertion in addition to the assertion artifact itself.
 The assertion is signed by the IdP and encrypted to the RP using approved cryptography.

 These guidelines are agnostic to the vast array of identity service architectures that agencies can develop or acquire, and are meant to be applicable regardless of the approach an agency selects.
 However, agencies are encouraged to use federation where possible, and the ability to mix and match IAL, AAL, and FAL is simplified when federated architectures are used.
-Futher, federation is a keystone in the ability to enhance the privacy of the federal government's constituents as they access valuable government digital services.
+Further, federation is a keystone in the ability to enhance the privacy of the federal government's constituents as they access valuable government digital services.

 <div class="breaker"/>